ameslady/tiny-app/README.md

 # Questions

-Should I be able to delete using the following commands if logged in, in the browser?
-Or, do I need to pass credentials w/ the commmand to get this to work?
+Should I be able to delete or edit using the following commands if logged in in the browser?
+Or, do I need to pass credentials w/ these commmands to get it this to work?

 * curl -X POST -i localhost:8080/urls/b2xVn2/delete
+* curl -X POST -i localhost:8080/urls/b2xVn2